middt/apisix-plugin/README.md

 1.  **Place your custom Lua plugin(s)** inside the `plugins/` directory.
     -   Make sure your plugin file name matches the plugin name (e.g., `my-plugin.lua` for a plugin named `my-plugin`).
-    -   Remember to update `conf/config.yaml` to include your new plugin name in the `plugins:` list.
+    -   Remember to update `config/config.yaml` to include your new plugin name in the `plugins:` list.

 2.  **Start the environment:**
     ```bash
+    docker compose up -d
+    ```
+    or using the Makefile:
+    ```bash
     make up
     ```
-    This will start APISIX and etcd containers in the background.
+    This will start APISIX, etcd, APISIX Dashboard, and Redpanda containers in the background.
-    -   APISIX will be accessible on `http://localhost:9080` (proxy) and `http://localhost:9090` (control API).
+    -   APISIX will be accessible on `http://localhost:9080` (proxy) and `http://localhost:9180` (Admin API).
     -   The APISIX Dashboard will be available at `http://localhost:9000`.

-3.  **Test your plugin:**
+3.  **Test your plugin with path rewriting:**
-    -   Use the APISIX Admin API (or the Dashboard) to create a route and enable your custom plugin on it.
+    -   Use the APISIX Admin API to create a route that combines the hello-world plugin with the proxy-rewrite plugin:
-    -   Example using `curl` to create a route for `http://httpbin.org/get` with the `hello-world` plugin enabled:

       ```bash
-      curl -i "http://127.0.0.1:9090/apisix/admin/routes/1" -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '\
+      curl -i "http://127.0.0.1:9180/apisix/admin/routes/3" -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '\
       {
-        "uri": "/test",
+        "uri": "/api/get",
         "plugins": {
-          "hello-world": {}
+          "hello-world": {
+            "message": "Hello from rewritten path!"
+          },
+          "proxy-rewrite": {
+            "uri": "/get"
+          }
         },
         "upstream": {
           "type": "roundrobin",